 Popcorn is the second most commonly grown corn for gardeners.
 This type has less sugar and more starch than sweet corn and will pop up very nicely when heated.
 This type is popular for self-sufficient growers because it can be dried and stored for years, and the dried kernels can be either popped and eaten or planted back in the garden.

 There are many different types of field corn, but the most common is dent corn.
 Dent corn has even more starch than popcorn.
 This type is used to make flour and cornmeal, and there are many varieties of dent corn available on the market.
 Most corn fed to livestock is generally a variety of dent corn.
-Here is an article about how to grow dent corn to feed your chickens.

 Other varieties of field corn are also used to make ethanol.
 These varieties would be a little harder to source for the home gardener, but if you are looking at being truly self-sufficient, this is the way to go.